-- Communities must continue to have autonomy to make their own choice within a flexible environment about the future of their local hydro.
+- Communities must continue to have autonomy to make their own decisions within a flexible environment about the future of their local hydro.

 Expand Local Energy Conservation

-- In recent years, local hydro utilities have shaped a culture of conservation in the province.
+- Local hydro utilities have demonstrated leadership, shaping a culture of conservation across Ontario.

 The latest news about what local hydro utilities are doing in your community.

 In an always-on, ever-connected world, customer service hasn’t become irrelevant, it’s become vital.
 Customer service is an ever-changing facet of business that utilities must not only contend with but stay ahead of the curve .
 It wasn’t that long ago that...read more

 Summer is when we Canadian’s get to enjoy plenty of sunshine and long-awaited hot weather.
 But when the temperature climbs, many of us worry about the costs associated with keeping our cool.
 Your local hydro utility has some easy tips and tricks to help...read more